IBM/flow-compiler/USE-LICENSE.md

 OTHER LICENSES
 =====

-This document includes several copyright licenses for different aspects of the software.
+This document includes several copyright licenses for different parts of the software.
 Some licenses apply only to the built software and not to the compiler itself.